 I used to be a History student, a subject I'm mildly fascinated with and enjoy a great deal.
 While I deeply wish I could still be, that part of the grand plan is on hold for a bit.
 My final year was focussed rather tightly on Irish history, which is a bit odd as I've no connection with the island at all.

 Don't let the history geekery put you off though, I absolutely love learning so chances are you know something I'd find interesting.
 Does make pub quizzes good places to drag me along to, and defeating a team of lecturers in a history pub quiz is something I will be eternally proud of!
 My knowledge of trivia is wide ranging and varied which can be a little tedious but it does also mean I'm pretty good at holding a conversation with pretty much anyone.
-You can bore me to tears by mentioning football or the X factor though.

 I know that everyone else seems to put it here but I'm rather shy, I never seem to know what to say to kick off a conversation with someone new.
 Once I manage it, though, getting me to stop can be hard.
 Around the right people I can happily talk for hours, setting the world to rights over a pint or three or just letting things run, great way to spend time.

 That's as much of a summary as I can be bothered producing just now, there'll be more later.